This Chicken Stew is the perfect meal on a cold day. Hearty, thick, and delicious, you’ll love sitting down to a bowl of this stew.

 4. To the pot, add the potatoes, carrots, salt, pepper, bay leaves, and water.
-Make sure the ingredients are covered by the water and cook for 30 minutes.
+Make sure the ingredients are covered by the water and cook for 30 minutes on medium-low heat.

 5. Mix together 2 tablespoons of water and 2 tablespoons of flour.
 Add it to the stew.
 Stir.
 Add the parsley and turmeric, if desired.